esp-rs/esp-idf-template/README-cmake-details.md

 * a built-time dependency to [`embuild`](https://github.com/esp-rs/embuild) which helps the build integration between ESP-IDF and Rust to run smoothly);
 * the popular Rust [`log`](https://github.com/rust-lang/log) crate.

-You can add/remove additional dependencies on Rust crates here as well as modify how Rust compiles your project (as in optimization level and others).
+Post-generation, you can add/remove additional dependencies on Rust crates here as well as modify how Rust compiles your project (as in optimization level and others).

 #### `components/rust-test/rust-toolchain.toml`: